gallantries/video-library/docs/instructors.md

             **Instructors are encouraged to answer these the daily icebreakers** in Slack as well, and respond to the answers from participants

-            Our aim is to provide a fun environment for all, and make it easier for participants to ask questions about the tutorial in Slack.
+            Our aim with these questions is to provide a fun and welcoming environment for all, which will make it easier for participants to ask their questions about the tutorials in Slack.
 The more activity there is on Slack, the lower the barrier for shy participants to join in!

       - custom:
           title: Answering Questions